Horadrim/opencode-mempalace-mcp/README.md

 MemPalace automatically mines conversations as you work.
 You can also manually mine:

-"mempalace mine . --mode convos"
+`mempalace mine . --mode convos`
-"mempalace mine . --mode convos --extract general"
+`mempalace mine . --mode convos --extract general`

 ---